 Regarding the server-side hardware issues, the EGM ExtraNet is a client application of MKM.
 MKM information processing will be accomplished by EGM ExtraNet.
 The MKM offers the data in a non-aggregated format.
 The aggregation is to be done by the EGM ExtraNet.
 The amount of computing power is yet TDB.

 Regarding the client-side hardware issues, they have to be able to run Java Applets (default option with any browser).
 The complexity of the Java Charts can be carried out by most of nowadays desktops without any issues.
+The minimal workstation configuration should be: PC IBM compatible, Pentium II Processor at 166 Mhz, 64 MB RAM, no restrictions regarding the operating system, Microsoft Internet Explorer 3.01 or higher, Netscape Navigator 3.0 or higher or Opera Browser version 3.0 or higher.
+Since the JetChart is a Java Applet it is compatible with any Java Virtual Machine implemented by various OS vendors including Microsoft, Sun, IBM and RedHat Linux.

-EGM Fundy services will be available for these in-house publications.
-EGM ExtraNet services will provide just links to the respective publications without copying them to EGM ExtraNet application local store.
-On this side, EGM ExtraNet will act as a portal for the respective publications (information concentrator).
+MCS will provide the actual publications to a dFS share which will be mapped to IIS webserver as a virtual path.

 Constraints